IgorBuchelnikov/ObservableComputations/README.md

 * [Samples](https://github.com/IgorBuchelnikov/ObservableComputations.Samples).

 ## Status
 All functions and operators needed to develop real applications have been implemented.
-All critical code is covered by unit tests.
-I'm working on increase percent of coverage now.

 ## Where can I download?
 How to install?
 Where can I see the change log?